-- A. Submittals, including number of required copies, shall be submitted in accordance with Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA, AND SAMPLES. - B. Information and material submitted under this section shall be marked "SUBMITTED UNDER SECTION 23 05 11, COMMON WORK RESULTS FOR HVAC", with applicable paragraph identification. - C. NOT USED. - D. Contractor shall make all necessary field measurements and investigations to assure that the equipment and assemblies will meet contract requirements, and all equipment that requires regular maintenance, calibration, etc are accessable from the floor or permanent work platform.
+- A. Submittals, including number of required copies, shall be submitted in accordance with Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA, AND SAMPLES. - B. Information and material submitted under this section shall be marked "SUBMITTED UNDER SECTION 23 05 11, COMMON WORK RESULTS FOR HVAC", with applicable paragraph identification. - C. If the project is phased submit complete phasing plan/schedule with manpower levels prior to commencing work.
+The phasing plan shall be detailed enough to provide milestones in the process that can be verified. - D. Contractor shall make all necessary field measurements and investigations to assure that the equipment and assemblies will meet contract requirements, and all equipment that requires regular maintenance, calibration, etc are accessable from the floor or permanent work platform.
 It is the Contractor's responsibility to ensure all submittals meet the VA specifications and requirements and it is assumed by the VA that all submittals do meet the VA specifications unless the Contractor has requested a variance in writing and approved by COR prior to the submittal.
 If at any time during the project it is found that any item does not meet the VA specifications and there was no variance approval the Contractor shall correct at no additional cost or time to the Government even if a submittal was approved. - E. If equipment is submitted which differs in arrangement from that shown, provide documentation proving equivalent performance, design standards and drawings that show the rearrangement of all associated systems.
 Additionally, any impacts on ancillary equipment or services such as foundations, piping, and electrical shall be the Contractor's responsibility to design, supply, and install at no additional cost or time to the Government.
-VA approval will be given only if all features of the equipment and associated systems, including accessibility, are equivalent to that required by the contract.
+VA approval will be given only if all features of the equipment and associated systems, including accessibility, are equivalent to that required by the contract. - F. Prior to submitting shop drawings for approval, Contractor shall certify in writing that manufacturers of all major items of equipment have each reviewed contract documents, and have jointly coordinated and properly integrated their equipment and controls to provide a complete and efficient installation.

-- F. Prior to submitting shop drawings for approval, Contractor shall certify in writing that manufacturers of all major items of equipment have each reviewed contract documents, and have jointly coordinated and properly integrated their equipment and controls to provide a complete and efficient installation. - G. Submittals and shop drawings for interdependent items, containing applicable descriptive information, shall be furnished together.
-Coordinate and properly integrate materials and equipment to provide a completely compatible and efficient installation. - H. NOT USED. - I. NOT USED. - J. Coordination/Shop Drawings: - 1.
-Submit complete consolidated and coordinated shop drawings for all new systems, and for existing systems that are in the same areas. - 2.
+- G. Submittals and shop drawings for interdependent items, containing applicable descriptive information, shall be furnished together.
+Coordinate and properly integrate materials and equipment to provide a completely compatible and efficient installation. - H. Coordination/Shop Drawings: - Submit complete consolidated and coordinated shop drawings for all new systems, and for existing systems that are in the same areas. - 2.
 The coordination/shop drawings shall include plan views, elevations and sections of all systems and shall be on a scale of not less than 1:32 (3/8-inch equal to one foot).
 Clearly identify and dimension the proposed locations of the principal items of equipment.
 The drawings shall clearly show locations and adequate clearance for all equipment, piping, valves, control panels and other items.
 Show the access means for all items requiring access for operations and maintenance.
 Provide detailed coordination/shop drawings of all piping and duct systems.
 The drawings should include all lockout/tagout points for all energy/hazard sources for each piece of equipment.
 Coordinate lockout/tagout procedures and practices with local VA requirements. - 3.
-Do not install equipment foundations, equipment or piping until coordination/shop drawings have been approved. - - a.
-Mechanical equipment rooms. - b.
-Not Used
+Do not install equipment foundations, equipment or piping until coordination/shop drawings have been approved. - In addition, for HVAC systems, provide details of the following: a.
+Mechanical equipment rooms.